 Termination of Possession.
 If Landlord terminates Tenant’s right to possession without terminating this Lease, Landlord will use commercially reasonable efforts to mitigate its damages and relet the Premises; provided that (i) any reletting will be on such terms and conditions as Landlord in its reasonable discretion may determine; (ii) Landlord may lease any other space controlled by Landlord first; and (iii) any proposed tenant must meet commercially reasonable leasing criteria.
 For the purpose of such reletting, Landlord is authorized to make any repairs and alterations to the Premises as Landlord deems reasonably necessary or desirable.
 If the Premises are not relet, then Tenant will pay to Landlord as damages a sum equal to the amount of the Base Rent and Operating Expenses payable under this Lease for such period, plus the cost of recovering possession of the Premises (including reasonable attorneys’ fees and court costs).
 If the Premises are relet and the sum realized from such reletting will not satisfy the Base Rent and Operating Expenses payable under this Lease, then Tenant will pay any such deficiency within thirty (30) days of demand from Landlord.
 Notwithstanding any such reletting without termination, Landlord may at any time thereafter elect in writing to terminate this Lease for such previous Tenant Default.

+Costs and Expenses.
+If a Tenant Default shall occur, Tenant shall pay to Landlord, on demand, all reasonable out-of-pocket expensesincurred by Landlordas a result thereof, including reasonable attorney’s fees, court costs and expenses actually incurred.
+Landlord may, at the option of Landlord, cure ant Tenant Default and the reasonable out-of-pocket cost of such cure shall be payable by Tenant to Landlord within thirty (30) days after written demand and shall bear interest at the rate provided in Section 12 od Additional Term and Conditionos, Addendum 3 until repayment in full by Tenant occurs; provided, however, that if a failure by Tenant to perform or observe anty term of this Lease gives rise to circumstances or conditions which constitute an emergency threatening human health or safety, Landlord shall, after making a reasonable effort to notify Tenant be entitled to immediately take curative action to the extent necessary to eliminate the emergency.
+Any out-of-pocket cost so incurred by Landlord shall be reasonable and reasonably incurred and must not exceed the scope of the Tenant Default in question; and if such costs are chargeable as a result of labor or materials directly by Landlord, rather than by unrelated third parties, the cost shall not exceed the amount which would have been charged by a qualified third party unrelated to Landlord.
+Such costs must be reasonably documented and copies of such documentation must be delivered to Tenant with the written demand for reimbursement.

 Landlord Default; Tenant Remedies; Interruption of Tenant’s Business.